dtjm/goenv/README.md

 **Makefile** includes these targets:

 - *clean*: Remove binaries and compiled packages
-- *cover*: Run code coverage on all packages
+- *cover*: Run code coverage on all packages and renders it to `coverage/index.html`
 - *test*: Run tests on all packages